topquark22/morseR24/README.md

 It will blink once for 1/10 second upon initiation if the radio is operational.

-Fast blink: Radio is not connected properly.
-You can use this sketch in master mode without a radio, if you just want to control something from the GPIO pin.
-But in that case you need to wire pin D4 to ground to disable the radio.
+Fast blink: Radio is enabled but not connected properly.
+If you just want to control something with GPIO, you can operate in master mode without a radio.
+But in that case you must wire pin D4 to ground to disable the radio.

 Solid red can mean one of two things: